 The university offers a variety of education and prevention programs throughout the year which are aimed at preventing domestic violence, dating violence, sexual assault, stalking, harassment, and hate violence.
 A central repository for all campus educational programs relating to sexual assault, domestic violence, dating violence and stalking has been established in the Office of Inclusion and Institutional Equity (OIIE).
-All faculty, staff, or student groups providing or sponsoring such programs are responsible for forwarding program information to the assistant to the president for diversity and equal opportunity in a timely fashion.
+All faculty, staff, or student groups providing or sponsoring such programs are responsible for forwarding program information to the Assistant Vice President of OIIE.